 And when it comes to nutritional needs and feeding protocols - that means a slow fed, forage-based diet is key.
 Read on to learn more about why a slow feed strategy is best for your mini and to find answers to common miniature horse diet questions.

 Following are 7 helpful tips and realistic expectations to consider when using any brand of slow feeder or small mesh hay net.
-Valuable information whether you currently use slow feeders or are debating to try them!
+This is valuable information whether you currently use slow feeders or are debating to try them!

 Proper identification during an emergency/evacuation can help reunite you with your equine companion(s) as soon as possible.